-This program supplements a student's initial exposure to the subject of statutory law gained in his or her first-year statutory course.
-It enhances the student's basic knowledge of the legislative process and related issues the student gained by taking legislation as a first year statutory course and/or the legislative process course, a prerequisite for enrolling in the program.
+This program supplements a student’s initial exposure to the subject of statutory law gained in the student’s first-year statutory course.
+It enhances the student’s basic knowledge of the legislative process and related issues the student gained by taking legislation as a first-year statutory course and/or the legislative process course, a prerequisite for enrolling in the program.
 The program provides students with a comprehensive exposure to the dynamic aspects of the legislative process, the means by which statutory law is created.
-Through hands-on participation, a student has the opportunity to hone the lawyering skills of research, writing, analyzing, negotiating, and advocating.
+Through hands-on participation, a student can hone the lawyering skills of research, writing, analyzing, negotiating, and advocating.
 These skills are an integral part of a legislative practice, as well as a traditional practice of law.

 The legislation clinic is reinforced by course work consisting of an advanced legislative process and bill-drafting seminar.
 This concurrent seminar provides an academic focus to the legislation clinic.
 In addition to developing skills, the program exposes its participants to the making of statutory law thereby providing insight regarding how law is determined in our legal system and the inter-relationship between statutory law and decisional law developed by the courts.

-The program starts on the first Monday in January and is completed by the end of April.
+The program, only offered in spring semesters when the legislature is in session, starts on the first Monday in January and is completed by the end of April.
 The program consists of a legislation clinical placement and concurrent enrollment in a legislative process seminar and bill-drafting course.

 Class enrollment limit: 12 students

 The centerpiece of the legislation program is a field placement with either the legislature or a public entity involved in the legislative process.
-A student who enrolls in the program is required to participate in 32 hours per week of fieldwork activity.
+Clinic students earn 6, 8 or 10 units of fieldwork credit by working 24, 32 or 40 hours per week for a minimum of 12 weeks as interns for a legislator who is a lawyer, a legislative committee staffed by a lawyer, or a selected public entity involved with the legislative process and principally staffed by lawyers.
+Different placements require different time commitments.
 Each student is directly supervised by a legislative practitioner who is an attorney, and through the weekly supervision of the instructor.
-While a pre-arranged field placement is offered, a student may arrange for his or her own placement if approved by the instructor.
+While a pre-arranged field placement is offered, a student may arrange for the student’s own placement if approved by the instructor.

 A student who participates in the program will observe the legislative process first-hand by attending committee hearings and floor sessions and assisting in the crafting and promotion of legislation.
 In doing so, a student has the opportunity to develop specific lawyering skills.
 These skills include legal research and writing through bill drafting, amendment, and analysis; negotiations, by participating in ‘working a bill” through the legislative process and dealing with the various interests present when a bill is considered by the legislature; and advocacy by engaging in the coalition building necessary to promote legislation by appearing before legislative forums, including legislative committees.